What are leasehold management fees and service charges?

 3. First-tier tribunal (property chamber)

-If informal queries don’t resolve your concerns, you can apply to the First-tier Tribunal (FTT) to decide:
+If this doesn’t resolve your concerns, you can apply to the First-tier Tribunal (FTT) to decide:

-The tribunal is low-cost and designed for consumers, not just lawyers.
+The tribunal is relatively low-cost and designed to be accessible for consumers, though a lawyer may be helpful in complex cases.

 4. Right to manage (RTM)

-Leaseholders in many buildings can legally take over management from the landlord and appoint their own managing agent, often reducing fees and improving transparency.
+Leaseholders have the right, under the Commonhold and Leasehold Reform Act 2002, to legally take over management from the landlord and appoint their own managing agent, often reducing fees and improving transparency.

 What happens if you don’t pay?